About the European Hub of the Global Network of Centers for Internet and Society (NoC)

 Activities & events

-The European Hub of the NoC will convene its first workshop for young scholars to address the social, ethical and legal implications of AI-based technologies.
+The European Hub of the NoC has convened its first workshop for young scholars to address the social, ethical and legal implications of AI-based technologies.
 We invited doctoral candidates and junior scholars (up to 3 years from receiving their degree) from all partnering centers to apply.
-We welcome both traditional and interdisciplinary approaches, from all disciplines, including social sciences, computer science, data sciences, political theory, philosophy, law, among others.
-The workshop will mark one of the first steps for the newly founded European Hub in joining forces to better coordinate research in the field of internet and society and foster synergies, as well as developing guidelines and ethical standards for internet research.
+We have welcomed both traditional and interdisciplinary approaches, from all disciplines, including social sciences, computer science, data sciences, political theory, philosophy, law, among others.
+The workshop has marked one of the first steps for the newly founded European Hub in joining forces to better coordinate research in the field of internet and society and foster synergies, as well as developing guidelines and ethical standards for internet research.

 Organized by: The Center for Cyber Law & Policy, University of Haifa (CCLP) & and the European Hub